VR-25/acc/README.md

 ### Charging Switch

-By default, ACC uses whatever [charging switch](https://github.com/VR-25/acc/blob/master/acc/charging-switches.txt) works.
+By default, ACC uses whatever [charging switch](https://github.com/VR-25/acc/blob/dev/acc/charging-switches.txt) works.

-If `prioritizeBattIdleMode` is set to `true`, charging switches that support _battery idle mode_ (check the `FAQ` below) take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.

 - Some switches are unreliable under certain conditions (e.g., screen off).

 - Others hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain.
-Refer back to `DEFAULT CONFIG (wake_unlock)`.
+Refer back to `DEFAULT CONFIGURATION (wake_unlock)`.

-- High CPU load and inability to re-enable charging may also be experienced.
+- High CPU load and inability to re-enable charging we're also be reported.

-- In the worst case scenario, the battery status is reported as discharging, while it's actually charging.
+- In the worst case scenario, the battery status is reported as `discharging`, while it's actually `charging`.

-In such situations, you have to find and enforce a switch that works as expected.
+In such situations, you have to find a switch that works as expected.
 Here's how to do it:

-1. Run `acc -test --` (or acc -t --) to see which switches work.
+1. Run `acc --test --` (or acc -t --) to see which switches work.
 2. Run `acc --set charging_switch` (or acc -s s) to enforce a working switch.
 3. Test the reliability of the set switch.
-If it doesn't work properly, try another one.
+If it doesn't work properly, try another.
-4. If everything fails, test again, but with a higher `switch_delay` (refer back to `DEFAULT CONFIG`).

 ACC daemon applies dedicated settings for specific devices (e.g., MTK, Asus, 1+7pro) to prevent charging switch issues.
-These settings are in `acc/oem-custom.sh`.
+These are are in `acc/oem-custom.sh`.

-Note: also refer to `DEFAULT CONFIGURATION (switch_delay)` for charging switch issues.

 ### Custom Max Charging Voltage And Current Limits

 Unfortunately, not all kernels support these features.
-While custom current is supported by most (at least to some degree), voltage tweaking support is _exceptionally_ rare.
+While custom current limits are supported by most (at least to some degree), voltage tweaking support is _exceptionally_ rare.

 That said, the existence of potential voltage/current control file doesn't necessarily mean these are writable* or the features are supported.

 \* Root is not enough.
 Kernel level permissions forbid write access to certain interfaces.

 ### Diagnostics/Logs